Zwei-SGC/SGC-Structure-ProofPack/README.md

 To ensure immutability and verifiable origin, all key structure files are mirrored on IPFS with their respective CIDs.
 Use any public IPFS gateway (e.g., [ipfs.io](https://ipfs.io)) and replace `<CID>` with the hash to retrieve the file.

+These CIDs serve as immutable proofs of origin for the SGC language structures and ensure transparency and trust in the construct's authenticity.